-- Tread wear causes the weight distance to change, meaning the tyres become imbalanced.
-This in turn, can cause the vehicle to shake slightly and make it uncomfortable for drivers.
+- Treadwear causes the weight distance to change, meaning tyres become imbalanced.
+In turn, this can cause the vehicle to shake slightly, making it uncomfortable for drivers.

 - Technicians use a calibrated wheel spin balancer to test the static and moving wheel balance.
 The test involves adding small weights around the rim which counterweight inconsistencies to improve the balance of the wheels.

 - Imbalanced wheels affect the wear of the tyres, steering and can impact the long-term health of the vehicle.